lamastex/scalable-data-science/db/week5/09_LinearAlgebraIntro/017_LAlgIntro.md

 * Ameet's Linear Algebra Review in CS190.1x Scalable Machine Learning Course that is archived in edX from 2015 and
 * **Home Work:** read this! [https://github.com/scalanlp/breeze/wiki/Quickstart](https://github.com/scalanlp/breeze/wiki/Quickstart)

-Using this and the  we'll provide a review of basic linear algebra concepts that will recur throughout the course.
+Using the above resources we'll provide a review of basic linear algebra concepts that will recur throughout the course.
 These concepts include:

 1. Matrices
 * Vectors